-The Add Linear Events widget allows Event Editor to add events to redlines.
+The Add Linear Events widget allows ArcGIS Event Editor to add events to redlines.
 It provides them the ability to characterize the roadway with the appropriate attributes before the LRS editor has added or fixed the route in the LRS, so their workflow is not impeded by having an incorrect LRS route based on current information.
 For more information on redlines, see Redlining a route.

 - This functionality is only available when you've included the redline layer in the map service configured against Event Editor.
 For more information on how to deploy redlines in Event Editor, see Deploying redline routes.

 - You can save events on redlines that have Create Route or Reverse Route activity types.

 - For the reverse route redline, the measure provided upon storage will be translated to the measures required to get the events to locate at the same location before the reverse.